Mattman135/DataWarehouse/README.md

 - Three folders (bronze, silver, gold) and one file to initialize a database.
 - Bronze layer includes two scripts (ddl and proc load).
 Ddl creates schemas and proc load inserts data into schemas from external csv files.
 No data cleaning is done here.
 - The data source files includes CRM and ERP data.
 - Silver layer includes two scripts (ddl and proc load).
-Ddl creates schmes that fits the data structure for cleaned data.
+Ddl creates schemas that fits the data structure for cleaned data.
 Proc load truncates, transforms and cleanes the bronze layer data and inserts it into silver schemas.
 - Gold layer includes one script (ddl).
 Ddl creates view tables from the silver layer to produce cleaned, enriched and business ready datasets.

 ## **Credit**